European Combined Events Team Championships

 The European Combined Events Team Championships is a track and field competition for European combined track and field events specialists, with contests in men's decathlon event and women's heptathlon.
 It is organised by European Athletics.
-It was held annualy in 1993–2011 and biennialy in 1973–1993 and 2011–2019.
+It was held annually in 1993–2011 and biennially in 1973–1993 and 2011–2019.

 It was known as the European Cup Combined Events prior to 2017.

 Format

 It is an international team event, where the points of each nation's top three performers are tallied to form an overall team score.
 The European Cup Combined Events takes place in three separate divisions – the Super, First, and Second Leagues – and nations gain promotion and relegation between the leagues depending upon their performance.
 Since 2013 there is a single overall competition winner determined by a combination of men's and women's performances, rather than as separate competitions for men and women.
 The three league contests take place over the same two-day period, but are held at different European locations.

 The event provides multi-eventers with the opportunity to take part in national team events that is afforded to individual event athletes by the European Athletics Team Championships, the European Marathon Cup, the European Half Marathon Cup and the team events at the European Cross Country Championships.